Algebraic and Algorithmic Methods for Computing Polynomial Loop Invariants: Generating polynomial invariants

 The algorithm $\CheckPI$ then verifies that all polynomials in $\mathcal{B}$ are invariant and that $\mathcal{B}$ forms a basis for $I_{\mathcal{L}, \mathbb{Q}[\xb]_{\leq 2}}$, which has dimension 5.
 Additional computations show that $I_{\mathcal{L}, \mathbb{Q}[\xb]_{\leq 3}}$ and $I_{\mathcal{L}, \mathbb{Q}[\xb]_{\leq 4}}$ have dimensions 13 and 26. \end{example} Example~\ref{ex3} was previously explored in \cite{Unsolvableloops}, where the closed formula

 was derived, with $x_i(n)$ representing the value of $x_i$ after $n$ iterations of the loop.
 Notably, none of the invariants listed above were found.
 Using Algorithm~\ref{alg2}, we compute the ideals $I_{\mathcal{L}, \mathbb{Q}[\xb]_{\leq d}}$ for $d = 1, 2, 3, 4$, given a specific initial value.
-This captures all polynomial invariants up to degree 4.
+This captures all polynomial invariants up to degree 4. \begin{example} Consider the ``ps6" loop\footnote{\url{https://github.com/sosy-lab/sv-benchmarks/blob/master/c/nla-digbench}} $\mL$: